Happy holidays everyone!

 Your first order of business is to make the dough.
 Good news: this gingerbread recipe is 1-bowl so clean up is easy peasy and the baking process is so simple.
 Once the dough is made it has to chill in the fridge for at least an hour.

 You will then roll the dough between two pieces of parchment, then proceed to cut out shapes with your gingerbread man cookie cutter.
 Be sure to dip the cookie cutter in flour in between each cut.

-Pro tip: peel the extra dough away from the shapes, don’t try to pick up the shapes out of the dough.
-Catch my drift?!
+Peel the extra dough away from the shapes, don’t try to pick up the shapes out of the dough.
+Got it?!